 days with dose escalation to 240mg by mouth twice daily) or placebo.
 Clinical follow-up by

-the treating physician will occur at weeks 0, 48, and 96.
-During clinical visits,
+the treating physician will occur at weeks 0, 48, 96, 144 and/or End of Study and during or

 clinical events will be adjudicated by the Central Clinical Unit.
 Clinical visits due to